sszarek/sszarek.github.io/_posts/2021-03-18-azure-terraform-provisioning-2.markdown

 ```
 az group create --location centralus --name terraform-state-storage
 ```
 Now we can create Storage Account - while creating it, we need to make sure that its name is globally unique and has no more than 24 characters.
-We can achieve that with simple trick: generage GUID/UUID and then hash it with MD5 algorithm.
+We can achieve that with simple trick: generate GUID/UUID and then hash it with MD5 algorithm.
 In Linux environments it is as easy as running:
 ```bash
 uuidgen | md5sum | head -c24
 ```
-In Windows environemnts running PowerShell you can achieve that following [this example](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-7.1#example-4--compute-the-hash-of-a-string).
+In Windows environments running PowerShell you can achieve that following [this example](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-7.1#example-4--compute-the-hash-of-a-string).

 Lets use generated name to finally create Storage Account.
 ```